Data Harmonization and Why Automate It

 In a broad sense, especially in the biomedical sector, data harmonization means combining studies, experiments, file formats, or databases.
 To combine them, standard parameters must be established.
 (2)

 There are companies or software to do such data harmonization.
 Otherwise, it is an arduous, tedious and error-prone manual task.

 Data harmonization applied to metrology

-In short, it is a matter of combining measures according to common parameters.
-To harmonize the data, the collection method and the pre-existing data must be compatible.
+In short, it is a matter of combining measures according to standard parameters.
+The collection method and pre-existing data must be compatible to harmonize the data.
 In the case of metrology, this compatibility can be established by timestamp and unit of measurement.

 Why automate data harmonization?